andrew/ultimate-awesome/README.md

 - [awesome-devs-on-tiktok](https://github.com/awesometechtok/awesome-devs-on-tiktok) - A community-built list of developers making content on TikTok!.
 - [awesome-arweave](https://github.com/bitruss/awesome-arweave) - 🐘 A curated list of awesome resources related to the Arweave.
 - [cedar-awesome](https://github.com/cedar-policy/cedar-awesome) - A curated list of awesome Cedar related tools and articles.
-- [awesome-openid-connect](https://github.com/cerberauth/awesome-openid-connect) - OpenID Connect, the authentication protocol and identity layer on top of OAuth 2.0 used in many SSO and adopted in many social logins (Apple, Facebook, Google, .etc).
-Find this curated list of providers, services, libraries, and resources to adopt it and know more about existing specs.
 - [awesome-mapbox-external-developer-resources](https://github.com/chriswhong/awesome-mapbox-external-developer-resources) - An awesome list of third-party developer resources to help you work with the Mapbox suite of location-based services, APIs, ADKs, libraries, and data.
 - [awesome-nuxtjs](https://github.com/Developerayo/awesome-nuxtjs) - :books::fire:A curated list of awesome resources : nuxtjs communities, articles, videos about using Nuxt.js (Nuxt.js is a framework for creating Universal Vue.js Applications.).
 - [awesome-cloth](https://github.com/dragonbook/awesome-cloth) - Some awesome researches about cloth(modeling, rendering, simulation etc).